The official place to learn about cheating.

 4) 20% of People Admit to Cheating Before Marriage

 One in five people say they have cheated before getting married.
-This number shows that unfaithfulness can start early in relationships.
+This statistic shows that unfaithfulness can start early in relationships.

 Cheating before marriage may happen for different reasons.
-Some people might not feel ready for a serious commitment.
-Others may have doubts about their partner.
+Some people might not feel ready for a serious commitment, while others may have doubts about their partner.

-This stat suggests that many couples face trust issues before tying the knot.
-It reminds us that open communication is key in any relationship, whether married or not.
+This stat suggests that many couples face trust issues before tying the knot and reminds us that open communication is key in any relationship, whether married or not.

 5) Cheating Is More Common in Relationships Lasting Over 10 Years